fotexnet/react-auth/README.md

 ```

 In the example above the `login` method requires an object which will be used for the `login` utility function.

+# For contributors and maintainers

+## How to contribute

+1. Create an issue about the changes you'd like to see (use the pre-made templates for features and bugs)
+2. Clone the repository on your local machine (`git pull` if you already cloned it)
+3. Create a new branch locally (`feature/branch-name` or `bugfix/branch-name`) from `main`
+4. Make changes
+5. Commit your changes using `git commit`, then choose the appropriate field (this is important for ci)
+6. Follow the CLI instructions
+7. Push and create a PR
+8. Wait for tests to pass
+9. Merge into main

+## How to release a new version

+1. Go to `GitHub Actions`
+2. Choose `Release` action on the left
+3. Click on `Run workflow` that's located in the top right of the previous actions table

+_**Note:** For this to work, it's very important to follow the [How to contribute](#how-to-contribute) section._